LambdaLabsML/distributed-training-guide/06-tensor-parallel/README.md

 ## Parallelizing Norm Layers with SequenceParallel

 For normalization layers, it works a bit differently.
-We don't actually shard the layer's weights at all, instead we do store copies of them one very GPU.
-Instead, we shard the **input** for this on the sequence dimension!
+We don't actually shard the layer's weights at all, instead, we shard the **input** for this on the sequence dimension!

 So our computation is split, and we need to do some work to join the results back together for the other modules: